cnluokun/cnluokun.github.io/_posts/2014-12-10-blog-setup.md

 ### creating Jekyll site on Github
 I used Barry Clarks amazing [Jekyll Now repository](https://github.com/barryclark/jekyll-now) which you can fork directly from Github and start editing to customize.
 He gives excellent instructions.
 What attarcted me to it was that it takes a matter of minutes to set up initially and if you decide you don't like it you can just delete.

-Thanks to Jan Gorecki who answered a stackoverflow question that pointed me in this direction and I've copied some extra features like the Links and Index pages from his [site](https://github.com/jangorecki/jangorecki.github.io).
+Thanks to Jan Gorecki whose answer on [stackoverflow](http://stackoverflow.com/a/26703757/1718356) pointed me in this direction and I've copied some extra features like the Links and Index pages from his [site](https://github.com/jangorecki/jangorecki.github.io).

 ### enabling editing of the site from RStudio
 I cloned the Github repository for my site using RStudio :